ewolff/microservice-istio/HOW-TO-RUN.md

 Prometheus has only very limited dashboards.
 Therefore Istio comes with an installation of [Grafana](https://grafana.com/) that provides much better graphs and dashboards.

 Enter `kubectl -n istio-system port-forward deployment/grafana 3000:3000` to create a proxy for the Grafana service.
-You can access the service at http://localhost:3000/ then.
+You can access the tool at http://localhost:3000/ then.
 There are quite a few predefined dashboards.

 You can also use the shell script `monitoring-grafana.sh`.

 ## Tracing

 [Jaeger](https://www.jaegertracing.io/) is a system to trace calls between microservices.
 Istio provides an installation of Jaeger.
 If you run `kubectl -n istio-system port-forward deployment/istio-tracing 16686:16686` you can access it at http://localhost:16686/ .

 You can also use the shell script `tracing.sh`.